idexus/HotReloadKit/README.md

 # HotReloadKit

-Hot Reload Kit for C# projects for VS2022 for Mac
+Hot Reload Kit for VS2022 for Mac

 # Usage